Nada-TB/Product-Management-API/README.md

 # Product Management API

-A robust backend service for managing products, built with Node.js and Express.js.
+A backend service for managing products, built with Node.js and Express.js.
 This project showcases a basic CRUD (Create, Read, Update, Delete) API for handling product data with MongoDB integration.

 ## Table of Contents